 - Pregnant women, women of child-bearing age, infants and children are advised not to consume excessive amount of predatory fish such as shark and swordfish.
 Fishes containing high-quality protein and little saturated fat are good for health.
 Moderate consumption and a balanced diet are essential to avoid excessive intake of mercury from a small range of food items.

 Management of Mercury Poisoning

 Laboratory tests are available to measure the amount of mercury in blood or urine.
-In general, the normal blood or urinary mercury level should be less than 10 g/L. For cases with elevated mercury levels and clinical symptoms and signs, further investigation and in-patient management may be required.
+For cases with elevated mercury levels and clinical symptoms and signs, further investigation and in-patient management may be required.
 Chelating therapy may be indicated in some cases.